MarkNaSSIB/RDKAcademyAssessment/README.md

 5. **Run the Application**

-    Enter the directory of the python script
+    Enter the directory of the python script:

     ```bash
     python openweatherCLI.py